ga-wdi-boston/code-retreat/README.md

 Your solution should work with any arbitrary starting arrangement of dead and alive cells.
 Try initializing each tile randomly with either an alive or a dead cell.

+The hardest part might be getting started.
+Decide what class you want to use to represent cells or tiles, write a spec that expects that class, and then write the class to make it pass.
+Then, start adding small features to your class test-first.

 ## Bonus

 If you're looking for extra challenge or practice once you've completed the above, try pairing with someone using the following constraints: